Lab Head – Prof Kat Holt (PhD)

 Ryan Wick is a PhD student and research assistant.
 He developed Bandage & Unicycler.
 His work mainly focuses on bacterial genome assembly with an emphasis on the use of data from Oxford Nanopore’s sequencing platforms.
 His broader academic interests include machine learning, metagenomics and phylogenomics.
 Find Ryan on Google Scholar.

-David originally joined the lab as a Masters project student, wherein he developed RedDog for bacterial nucleotide variant and gene content analysis.
-David is now a PhD student investigating approaches for detecting different types of natural selection in pathogen populations.
-Find David on Google Scholar.
+David joined the lab in 2010 as a Masters project student, wherein he developed RedDog for bacterial nucleotide variant and gene content analysis, and helped to write the Beginner’s Guide to Comparative Bacterial Genomics.
+David stayed on in the lab as a research assistant for several years before enrolling as a PhD student, investigating approaches for detecting different types of natural selection in pathogen populations, and developing SNPPar.
+David tragically passed away October 2020.
+He was a wonderful and generous colleague who will be sorely missed by the other members of the lab.

 Honoraries, Visitors & Grad students based in other labs